Resizing

 This will disallow the box from growing or shrinking beyond 100x100 and 500x500 pixels.

-Constraint callbacks#
+Constraint callbacks

 You can listen to callbacks to listen to when the box reaches the minimum or maximum size.
 This is useful when you want to react to these events to show some UI indication like showing a message or changing border color.

-You can listen to the onTerminalSizeReached callback to listen to when the box reaches some terminal size, vertically or horizontally to a minimum or maximum size.
-This is useful when you want to show a message to the user that the box has reached some resizing limit.
+or horizontally to a minimum or maximum size.
+This is useful when you want to show a message to the user that the box

-There are more granular terminal callback functions if desired.
-You can use onMinWidthReached, onMaxWidthReached, onMinHeightReached and onMaxHeightReached callbacks to listen to the individual terminal size events.
-You can also use onTerminalWidthReached and onTerminalHeightReached to listen to combined terminal width and height events respectively.
+You can also use onTerminalWidthReached and onTerminalHeightReached to listen to combined terminal width and height

 TransformableBox(